 I loved the way the picture shelves turned out.
 Ash built them so quickly, and without any trips to the store for additional materials, which is always a plus!

 Everyone who visits has been commenting on how much they like them.
 A few people have said, “Have these always been here?”
-That is one of my favorite comments because it goes to show how perfect they look where they are.
+That is one of my favorite comments because it goes to show how great they look where they are.

 Not to mention, Ash was so pleased that we didn’t have to hang all those frames.
 I haven’t told him we still have two more boxes of pictures in the closet.
 I’m not quite sure where they are going either.
 Maybe another picture ledge will be forthcoming.

 Here’s another angle of our new DIY picture frame ledge.
 The more I look at it, the more I love it – and it was a lot easier than creating a gallery, and unlike the gallery, I can easily rearrange the picture frames too.